-Speed related fatalities have fluctuated sharply since calendar year 2000.
-Fatalities increased from 66 in 2008 to 95 in 2009.
 Speed is a contributing factor in fatal crashes regardless of road type.
+A significant increase in speed related fatalities has occurred over the last three years.
+Fatalities have increased from 61 in 2007 to 141 in 2010.
 A reduction in speed-related crashes and the resulting fatalities requires a coordinated effort by engineering, education and enforcement agencies.

-In 2009, unsafe speed resulted in 23,011 crashes.
+In 2010, speed related crashes increased by over 50 percent from 23,011 in 2009 to 35,039.
 Speed is a key contributing factor in aggressive driving-related incidences on local, state and interstate roadways.
 Speed coupled with one or more other motor vehicle-related offenses such as tailgating, unsafe lane changes, running red lights or stop signs, and improper passing is defined as aggressive driving by DHTS and local and state law enforcement agencies.
 DHTS will continue to work with police agencies and traffic safety organizations to address speed and aggressive driving through high visibility enforcement, and public education and outreach.